connervieira/Submarine/README.md

 ### Responsive

-The Submarine interface adapters to all sorts of screen sizes using pure CSS, meaning even devices that don't support JavaScript work great.
+The Submarine interface adapts to all sorts of screen sizes using pure CSS, meaning even devices that don't support JavaScript work great.

 ### Accessible